Key Quote

 WOW — TESTIMONY & CREDIBILITY (Miranda Fricker)

-Miranda Fricker's concept of testimonial injustice — where a speaker's words are given less credibility because of their social identity — perfectly describes Hero's predicament.
-Hero offers direct, personal testimony that should outweigh hearsay, but as a woman in a patriarchal society, her words suffer a credibility deficit (systematic undervaluing).
-Fricker argues this is not individual prejudice but a form of epistemic injustice (injustice relating to knowledge) embedded within social structures.
+Miranda Fricker's concept of testimonial injusticetestimonial injustice — When a person's words are given less credibility due to their social identity — where a speaker's words are given less credibility because of their social identity — perfectly describes Hero's predicament.
+Hero offers direct, personal testimony that should outweigh hearsay, but as a woman in a patriarchal society, her words suffer a credibility deficitcredibility deficit — The systematic undervaluing of a person's word or testimony.
+Fricker argues this is not individual prejudice but a form of epistemic injusticeepistemic injustice — Injustice relating to knowledge, truth, and whose evidence is believed embedded within social structures.
 Shakespeare, 400 years before Fricker, stages exactly this dynamic — making Much Ado a powerful text for examining how power determines whose truth counts.

 Key Words